osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Set Wall Of Dirt maximum to 3 per round
         - Set Ring Of Dirt maximum to 1 per round
         - Fixed oversight in EMP grenade causing it to do more damage to shields than EMP missile
+        - Tracers now do no damage to shields when they hit

     Landscapes:
     	- New Nuclear Power Plant Building